 Conclusion

 The BSE Bankex is not a mere stock market index; it is a mirror of the economic revolution in India and the prowess of its banking system.
 The index reflects the performance of both the strength of privately driven innovation and the strength of the state through HDFC Bank, ICICI Bank, and SBI.
-By October 2025, at around ₹64,000, the Bankex is still an icon of development, stability, and modernization.
+As of February 2026, the Bankex is trading near ₹68,000, the Bankex is still remains a benchmark of India’s financial health, stability, and modernization.
 It has the highest long-term CAGR of more than 12, which makes it a good indicator of the financial development within India, which is followed by investors, economists, and policymakers.

 FAQs